As one of our corporate partners, you’ll become part of The Big Cat Sanctuary family.

 said DS TECHEETAH Chief Commercial Officer, Keith Smout.

 The Big Cat Sanctuary’s Director of Cats and Conservation, Giles Clark had this to say

 “We are delighted to be partnering with DS TECHEETAH.
 Climate change is one of the bigger threats for the planet at the moment and we are excited to help the Team achieve its goals of highlighting this issue and tackling the issue of cheetah conservation through the support of practical and holistic in-situ projects and our welfare, breeding and education programmes.
 The team and the championship offer a new audience for us and has opened doors in new areas for us and we’re so excited to see where this partnership will take us as our goals align perfectly.”

 Spencer Phillips, Chairman of the BCS Fundraising Board added

 “Our mission at the Sanctuary is to assist in the conversation of the world’s endangered cats, to preserve breeding integrity and assist in the return of big cats to the wild wherever possible.
 To do so, we need a large support network around us and we’re incredibly excited that the team will be part of that.

-It is also very exciting that the team has chosen to name their DS E-Tense FE19 race cars after our cheetah brothers, Bajrami and Keene.
-Bajrami is also the father of Willow, the cheetah who featured in the BBC series Big Cats About The House and won the hearts of so many as a cub.
-Willow represents the future of cheetah which is now Africa’s most endangered big cat, so for us as she plays a crucial role in our conservation ambitions, it’s a really nice link between us and the race team.”
+It is also very exciting that the team has chosen to name their DS E-Tense FE19 race cars after our cheetahs, Bajrami, Martin and Keene as well as Bajrami’s daughter Willow.
+Willow featured in the BBC series Big Cats About The House and won the hearts of so many as a cub.
+Willow aslo represents the future of cheetah which is now Africa’s most endangered cat, so for us as she plays a crucial role in our conservation ambitions, it’s a really nice link between us and the race team.”